macrocosm-os/data-universe/docs/dynamic_desirability.md

 ### Desirability Retrieval

-Validators and Miners can retrieve the desirabilities committed to the chain through the desirability_retrieval.py script located in the dynamic_desirability folder [ADD LINK HERE].
+Validators and Miners can retrieve the desirabilities committed to the chain through the desirability_retrieval.py script located in the [dynamic_desirability](../dynamic_desirability) folder.
 This takes approximately ~90 seconds per retrieval, as each validator JSON submission must be retrieved from the chain and aggregated into a total.json, representing the total desirability lookup of the subnet.

 To maximize score, it is recommended that miners integrate the dynamic desirability retrieval into their scraping procedures to use an up to date version of the current subnet desirabilities.